Seneca Rocks: Rock climbing

 Seneca Rocks is a popular location for recreational rock climbing.
-There are 375 major mapped climbing routes, varying in degree from 5.0 (the easiest) to 5.13 (the hardest).
+There are 375 major mapped climbing routes, varying in degree from 5.0 (the easiest) to 5.14b (the hardest).
 There are two climbing schools located in Seneca Rocks that train prospective climbers in beginning and advanced rock climbing: Seneca Rocks Climbing School and Seneca Rocks Mountain Guides.
 Other climbing guide services, particularly those located in the surrounding states, also guide and instruct rock climbing at Seneca Rocks.

 Both the East and West faces of the North and South Peak offer single and multi-pitch routes up to 300 ft in length.
 Technical routes also exist on the Lower Slabs, located on the slopes below the west face of the North Peak, and on the Southern Pillar, directly across Roy Gap from the South Peak.
-Because of the way the rock was uplifted, there are many vertical cracks that offer excellent jamming and good protection.
-Routes range from 5.0-5.13, nearly all of which require the leader placing protection (traditional climbing).
-Some routes and their rating in the Yosemite Decimal System are represented in the picture on the right.
-The South Peak is the tallest peak east of Devils Tower in Wyoming that is only accessible by 5th class climbing.
+Because of the way the rock was uplifted, many vertical cracks offer excellent jamming and good protection.
+Routes range from 5.0 to 5.14, nearly all of which require the leader to place protection (traditional climbing).
+The South Peak is the tallest peak east of Devils Tower in Wyoming and is only accessible by 5th-class climbing.

 Popular legends

 A popular romance of the Rocks — "The Betrothal of Snow Bird, Princess of the Seneca Indians" — was written in 1932 by Harry Malcolm Wade.
-West Virginia writer J. Lawrence Smith provides the following short summary of the story:
+West Virginia writer J. Lawrence Smith provides the following summary of the story:

 Princess Snow Bird, who had grown to maidenhood in the shadow of the rocks and scaled their heights many times, proposed a contest to her father, [Chief] Bald Eagle.
 She would climb to the crest of the rocks as prospective suitors followed.
 The first to take her hand would become her mate.
 Bald Eagle agreed, and at the end of the climb, of seven suitors, only one remained, the others having turned back from fear or fallen to their deaths.
 From their lofty perch, Snow Bird and her future mate surveyed the surrounding realm of the Seneca that would be theirs to rule one day.

 In reality, the Seneca homeland was in what is now western New York state, and what Seneca tribesmen passed this way were strictly transients.
 (The historical "Chief Bald Eagle" [d.
 1779], also known as Chief Woapalanne, was a Lenape leader of central Pennsylvania, not a Seneca of [West] Virginia.)